-Each restaurant is scored with three, four or five stars, based on a formula that judges food, general service, ambience and “X-factor” – the indefinable element that makes the experience memorable.
+Each restaurant is scored with three, four or five stars, based on a formula that judges food, general service, wine list, wine service, ambience and “X-factor” – the indefinable element that makes a dining experience memorable.

-No amount of complex matrixes or arcane scoring systems can replace the opinion of experts you can trust.
-All reviews are carried out in secret, no inducements are accepted and there is no link between content and advertisers.
-The integrity and independence of this publication is paramount.
+No amount of these complex matrixes or arcane scoring systems can replace the opinion of experts you can trust.
+The integrity and independence of The West Australian Good Food Guide is paramount.
 This is a Guide, so there are no ‘bad’ reviews: only different degrees of ‘goodness’.
-The West Australian is delighted to recommend to its audience each of these restaurants in this Guide.
-Where there are small systemic faults in food, service or wine list, we mention these in the review.